Below are research studies currently underway at IEOP:

 The IEOP Exit Level Initiative

-- This is a mixed-methods study currently underway with Dr. Karina Silva and Helen Hoyt Schmidt as the PI and co-PI.
-The study explores how the Exit Level students perform in their first two semesters as undergraduate students at Iowa State University (ISU) in comparison to other international first year students admitted to ISU based on TOEFL PBT, TOEFL iBT, IELTS, and PTE, etc. results.
-Quantitative (surveys and students’ GPAs) and qualitative (interviews and focus groups) data have been collected for the past two years.
-Data are currently being compiled and analyzed for a report to the university in Spring, 2017 and for future publication.
+- This mixed-methods study was conducted by Dr. Karina Silva and Helen Hoyt Schmidt as the PI and co-PI.
+The study explored how the Exit Level students perform in their first two semesters as undergraduate students at Iowa State University (ISU) in comparison to other international first year students admitted to ISU based on TOEFL PBT, TOEFL iBT, IELTS, and PTE, etc. results.
+Quantitative (surveys and students’ GPAs) and qualitative (interviews and focus groups) data were collected for three years.

 Language and Technology Learning in Content-Based IEP Course

-- This ethnographic research study is being conducted by Dr. Tammy Slater (PI) to examine language and technology skills learning in a content-based IEOP course.
-The study explores teaching and learning approaches; task types and activities; and teachers’ and students’ thoughts about their teaching/learning.
+- This ethnographic research study was conducted by Dr. Tammy Slater (PI) to examine language and technology skills learning in a content-based IEOP course.
+The study explored teaching and learning approaches; task types and activities; and teachers’ and students’ thoughts about their teaching/learning.

 Below are research priorities identified for the Intensive English and Orientation Program (IEOP), mainly for program improvement purposes, but also in preparation for the Commission on English Language Accreditation (CEA).
 IEOP faculty as well as TESL/Applied Linguistics students may find these priorities and ideas helpful for their pilot studies, course assignments, master’s theses, or even doctoral dissertations.
 If you conduct research at IEOP, we ask that you share your findings with IEOP either by allowing us access to your paper or by presenting your findings at one of our meetings.